nus-mtp/reindeer/documentation/Process.md

 	- Merge locally first

-	- If no conflicts, push to the remote repo (yahooo~)
+	- If there is no conflict, push to the remote repo (yahooo~)

 ### Fixing Issues (Bugs)
-1. Refering to "Add New Features" section except for when creating a new branch, name the branch as `Bug-{IssueNumber}-{SomeKeywords}` e.g. `Bug-42-FixStudentList`
+1. Refer to "Add New Features" section except for when creating a new branch.
+In that case, name the branch as `Bug-{IssueNumber}-{SomeKeywords}` e.g. `Bug-42-FixStudentList`

-2. The rest follows the procedures on adding new features
+2. The rest follows the procedures in "Add New Features".

 ### Merge Branch